 Kamakshi Sivaramakrishnan is the founder and CEO of Drawbridge, the leading technology company that is fundamentally changing the way in which brands and enterprises connect with people.
 Under Kamakshi’s leadership, Drawbridge has built the first technology-aided solution that addresses a problem central to all digital media: consumer-trusted cross-device identity.

-Kamakshi received her PhD in Information Theory and Algorithms from Stanford University, and has been named one of Business Insider’s “Most Powerful Women in Mobile Advertising” for four consecutive years.
+Kamakshi received her Ph.D. in information theory and algorithms from Stanford University, and she has been named one of Business Insider’s “Most Powerful Women in Mobile Advertising” for four consecutive years.
 She received the 2015 Women of Vision ABIE Award for Technology Entrepreneurship from the Anita Borg Institute.
 Kamakshi also has the unique distinction of her work being onboard NASA’s New Horizons mission to Pluto and the outer planetary system.

-Among other honors, Drawbridge was recognized as the fastest-growing private company in the marketing and advertising space on the 2015 Inc. 5000, as well as the fastest-growing woman-led company, and sixth-fastest-growing overall.
+Among other honors, Drawbridge was recognized on the Inc. 5000 in 2015 as the fastest-growing private company in the marketing and advertising space as well as the fastest-growing woman-led company and the sixth-fastest-growing overall.

 Associate Editor, AdExchanger

 Sarah is an associate editor for AdExchanger.com, covering the publisher side of digital advertising, including publisher platforms.
 She has held editorial positions at Film Journal International and most recently CRM Magazine, where she focused on enterprise applications and strategy.
 Her first job was planning digital advertising in a pre-programmatic landscape.
 At Wesleyan University, she majored in anthropology and film studies.